 I was fortunate at a very young age as I realized I wanted to become a physician, just like my father who is a gynecologic oncologist.
 He was instrumental in fueling my desire to become a physician.
 When I was an under-graduate, he allowed me to observe surgical cases.
 I vividly remember a patient with an ovarian mass and metastatic disease and the frozen section with signet ring cells.
 I did not understand it at the time but later I realized that she had a Krukenberg tumor.
 I was hooked.

 Fortunately, my desire to be a gynecologic oncologist was reinforced during my OB/GYN rotations.
 I found the hard work enjoyable and rewarding.
 I had been particularly charged by my experience on the Gynecologic Oncology rotations at the Moffitt Cancer Center.
 I enjoyed presenting complex patients that were discussed at our weekly tumor board.
 Through my second and third year of residency I absorbed as much surgical time as I could find.
 I always admired how the Gynecologic Oncologist was essentially a General Surgeon, Surgical Oncologist, Colorectal Surgeon, Urologist, Gynecologist, and Medical Oncologist.
 They take care of the whole patient from diagnosis to cure or death.
 I could not imagine anything more satisfying to be.

-When I graduated from obstetrics and gynecology residency from the University of South Florida my next journey took me to Buffalo New York where I was honored to be a gynecologic oncology fellow at Roswell Park Cancer Institute.
+When I graduated from obstetrics and gynecology residency from the University of South Florida my next journey took me to Buffalo New York where I was honored to be a gynecologic oncology fellow at Roswell Park Comprehensive Cancer Center.
 Here I hope to master the skills of clinical research as well as gain the necessary surgical skills to become a great gynecologic oncology surgeon.